Innocent (EP): Background

 On February 11, Rainbow has revealed their image teaser with the concept that "Elegant".
 Then on February 15, the group teaser a style film about their album.
 In the clip, each member is outfitted in a unique all white dress shedding their girl-next-door image for a more mature tone.
 As previously noted, the girls are taking on a luxurious vibe this time.
 The video gives off a sultry, feminine aura that is very elegant.
 The full music video of lead track "Black Swan" was released on February 23.

-Promotions
+Promotion and music show termination

 Rainbow began their promotion from Mnet's M!
-Countdown on February 26, then continue with various music show.
+Countdown on February 26, then continued with various music shows.

-However, according to DSP Media on March 11 through Rainbow‘s fan café, Rainbow is wrapping up their “Black Swan” promotions after just two weeks.
-The agency said: “With last week’s music show, [Rainbow’s] ‘Black Swan’ promotions have come to an end.
-Many thanks to all the fans who supported Rainbow’s third mini album, and we’ll work hard to return new and improved.
-Thank you.”'
+However, according to DSP Media on March 11 through Rainbow‘s fan café, Rainbow wrapped up their "Black Swan" promotions after just two weeks.
+The agency said: "With last week's music show, [Rainbow’s] 'Black Swan' promotions have come to an end.
+Many thanks to all the fans who supported Rainbow's third mini album, and we’ll work hard to return new and improved.
+Thank you."

 The songs were unable to give them a spot in the top 100 and failed to garner significant interest, resulting in the early termination of promotions.